 It is still difficult to think of the simple dreams we once had for our family that we can no longer pursue — a family bike ride, walking on a beach together, hiking many mountains.
 Little things that my husband Steve and I dreamed of doing often with our kids when they were born.
 How quickly things change. . . last summer, Steve nearly broke his back carrying Gus up a fairly small local mountain, just because our boy wanted to reach the top so badly, and his own legs couldn’t do it.

 We have been running the Hope for Gus foundation for 5 years.
 We organize fundraisers, write grants, try to spread awareness, and fund the most promising research we can find.
 And now, I’ve decided to challenge myself with something that will be difficult for me, but impossible for Gus to ever do.
 And I hope to raise money for a cure or effective treatment for DMD at the same time.

 In October, 2015, I took the first ETED team to Mount Everest Base Camp.
 We completed a 17-day, 80-mile trek from Lukla to the Everest Base Camp on the Khumbu Glacier in Nepal.
 And raised $50,000 for Duchenne research.
-We went back in 2017 with a team of 11 trekkers and raised $100,000 and now we are heading to Nepal again for ETED 2019 in November.
+We went back in 2017 with a team of 11 trekkers and raised $100,000.
+We raised over $50,000 during the 2019 trek and we are heading back for ETED 2021

 I am focused on bringing other parents of boys with Duchenne on this trek (but others also!), because this journey is symbolic for us.
 As our boys lose their ability to walk, we will take on a difficult walk FOR THEM, and raise money for medical research at the same time.